giantswarm/rfc/future-of-mc-bootstrap/Readme.md

 - Separate build targets for different providers
 - Work on automated tests even if they are not perfect
 - Only keep SOPS encryption key and shared secrets in lastpass
 - Move all infrastructure configuration and installation secrets into a separate repository encrypted with SOPS
 - Use kubectl apply to get started, move to flux as soon as we have a clear picture on how to use it.
-- Move provider / installation specific stuff to gitops as well, like organization creation
+- Move provider/installation specific stuff to gitops as well, like organization creation